Poverty and Children in the United States

 Lead poisoning was observed to be rampant in children born in poor families because of the poor living conditions that they are exposed to (Oberg, 2003).
 It was also observed that 34% percent of children from poor households had obesity compared to children from families with high incomes who had19% percent of their children being obese.
 This high prevalence of overweight children also causes other multiple health problems.
 It was also observed that poor children are more likely to get asthma compared children from families that are not poor.
 In 2002 it was observed that 8% of poor children had asthma compared to only 6% for the non-poor children.
 Children born in poor living conditions of poverty have a high risk of being born under weight or getting diseases such as anemia, asthma, stunted growth as well as other complications such as lead poisoning.
 Low birth weight has also been cited a risk factor in infant mortality.

 Children born under weight are more likely to get catch diseases compared with those born with proper weight.
 They also develop problems such as learning disabilities, physical disabilities and grade repetition.
-Low birth weight has been noted as rampant feature amongst babies born to single mothers, especially those that are uneducated.
-This has commonly been observed amongst Black Americans- a group that has high prevalence of poverty.
-Stunted growth which is high amongst poor people may lead to poor cognitive development, which later may lead to poor learning abilities.
+Low birth weight has been noted as rampant feature among babies born to single mothers, especially those that are uneducated.
+This has commonly been observed among Black Americans- a group that has high prevalence of poverty.
+Stunted growth which is high among poor people may lead to poor cognitive development, which later may lead to poor learning abilities.
 The poor living conditions also expose the poor children to lead poisoning because the houses that they live in are often sub-standard.
 The poisoning later causes more complications in their health resulting to low IQs, behavioral problems, hearing and speech problems-all these resultant complications may be almost irreversible(Oberg, 2003).

 Poverty has been found to cause profound effects on children’s cognitive development.
 The lack of proper cognitive development slows down the child’s learning abilities due to developmental delays.
 The Brandeis University’s Center of Hunger and poverty malnutrition coupled with poor environmental surroundings of upbringing may retard brain development, cognitive functioning and physical growth on a permanent basis.
 Lack of enough food and a balanced diet may result in low attentiveness, alertness, motivation and emotional expression, all of which negatively influence development processes.
 This could affect learning, playing, communication and parent-child bond.
 When these poor children fail to attach or bond well with their parents they also develop low self confidence needed in the formation of new relationships.
 As a result, the children will have a low sense of efficacy, and therefore they will feel less important and worthless-both of which create a low self esteem, depression and anger (Feeny & Clarke, 2007).